nil* to obintain value, & to get address of a variablei, j := 42, 2701

 declare: letters := []string{"a", "b", "c", "d"}

-can created by func make([]T, len, cap) []T
+can created by func make([]T, len, cap) []T, cap is optional, default same with len

 var s []byte